newrelic/go-agent/README.md

 ## Go Agent Development

-If you wish to contribute to the development of the Go Agent, there are a set of workflows designed to aid the local development experience.
+This section describes the suggested workflow for developers contributing to the Go Agent.

 ### The Makefile